Zalexanninev15/PFT2/README.md

    8. Skip everything else and quickly, but very carefully, start to restore the smartphone firmware (flash partitions, step **3**) of all partitions | Download firmwares (versions 9, 11, 12) for ZTE Blade V9 Vita: [**2/16**](https://4pda.ru/forum/index.php?showtopic=952274&view=findpost&p=92021946) or [**3/32**](https://4pda.ru/forum/index.php?showtopic=952274&view=findpost&p=92437481)

-### What is the PDF format? (which is used for firmware)
+### What is the FDF format? (which is used for firmware)

 FDF (Firmware Data File) is a file format for firmware that was created to replace the DUMP (later BIN and IMG) firmware file format, since it is the best for storing images.
 In fact, it is a special archive for dumps, which allows you to upload dumps to the hosting/cloud without data loss, without compression to the archive.
 To work with this format, you need more space than for a normal IMG / BIN dump (the dump is converted to a temporary format for firmware in the device), but the FDF file will be better stored.

-For example: `system. img`  → `system.fdf`, 3.5 GB → 1.4 GB.
+For example: `system.img`  → `system.fdf`, 3.5 GB → 1.4 GB.
 Temporary files are deleted after work.
 The utility for working with this format and converting IMG/BIN files to it is located in the folder with the PTT2 application called `FDFmini` (created by Zalexanninev15 and Alexander927).
 PFT2 supports this format since version **1.3**
 For normal operation, the "userdata" section uses regular IMG, because there may be problems with converting too large files (5 GB or more)